-- The provision of the settlement information by the settlement attendee is required to allow the non-attendee to fulfill its responsibilities under (a) or (b), as the case may be. - (ii) The settlement information that is provided by the settlement attendee is limited to that necessary for the fulfillment by the non-attendee of the responsibilities set out in (a) or (b), as the case may be. - (iii) The settlement attendee has specifically outlined the requirements of this section in respect of the settlement information provided and the nonattendee has agreed to be bound by the Board's requirements pursuant to this section. - (iv) The settlement attendee maintains a list of all non-attendees to whom the settlement attendee has provided settlement information and a notation that the obligations under (iii) have been fulfilled, which the Board may require to be filed.
+- i) The provision of the settlement information by the settlement attendee is required to allow the non-attendee to fulfill its responsibilities under (a) or (b), as the case may be. - ii) The settlement information that is provided by the settlement attendee is limited to that necessary for the fulfillment by the non-attendee of the responsibilities set out in (a) or (b), as the case may be. - iii) The settlement attendee has specifically outlined the requirements of this section in respect of the settlement information provided and the non- attendee has agreed to be bound by the OEB's requirements pursuant to this section.

+Practice Direction on Settlement Conferences Revised February 17, 2021 iv) The settlement attendee maintains a list of all non-attendees to whom the settlement attendee has provided settlement information and a notation that the obligations under (iii) have been fulfilled, which the OEB may require to be filed.